Dallas Department of Labor OWCP Doctors: Hand & Wrist Injuries

 - Compliance officers

 To schedule an appointment with our doctor, or to simply as a question about our medical services, please call us today.
+Consulting with experienced Dallas Department of Labor OWCP doctors can make a big difference in how your pain is treated and how your case is filed.

 Common Acute Wrist and Hand Injuries For Workers

 - Lacerations and punctures.
-Cuts and penetrations are the most common type of on-the-job injuries.
+Cuts and penetrations are the most common type of on-the-job incidents.
 They can be caused by any sharp object in the work area and could be caused by machinery, falls, or auto accidents.

-- Ligament injuries/thumb sprains.
+- Ligament injury/thumb sprains.
 A ligament injury in the hand involves the tissues that connect the thumb bones to the joint and can result in pain, weakness, swelling, bruising, and other symptoms.
 A ligament issue at the thumb joint can make it difficult to hold, carry, or grip things without pain.

 - Strains.
 Strains are pulled muscles in the hands that can cause pain and make working with your hands difficult.
 While strains can often be treated with rest and over-the-counter pain management, they can still keep workers from their assigned jobs.
 Sprains are often caused by falls, lifting, incidents, and overuse.